Buying real estate in Switzerland?

 How do I confirm the seller is the real owner in Switzerland?

-The standard verification process in Switzerland is to obtain a current extract from the Land Register (Grundbuch) for the specific property, which officially confirms who owns it and what rights or charges are attached.
+The standard verification process in Switzerland is to request a current Land Register extract (Grundbuchauszug) for the specific parcel or unit from the competent cantonal land registry or through your notary, which officially confirms who the registered owner is.

 Where do I check liens or mortgages on a property in Switzerland?